-Ease of use is how simple it is for a user to get a reading.
-When you or a family member are feeling under the weather is not the time that you want to have to navigate an overly complicated set of buttons.
+Ease of use considers how simple it is for a user to get a reading.
+When you or a family member are feeling under the weather, you don't want to navigate an overly complicated set of buttons.
 Here, we want to know how intuitive each model is to use.

-Several of the models that we tested, including the F-Doc V2X Non-Contact, CHOOSEEN, Vicks SpeedRead V912US, XDX, and GoodBaby Touchless, have multiple backlight colors that correspond to the seriousness of a temperature reading.
-For instance, green corresponds to an average body temperature, yellow/orange for a low-grade fever, red for high fever).
+Several contenders we tested, like the Famidoc Touchless, CHOOSEEN, Vicks Comfortflex, Braun Thermoscan 7, and GoodBaby Touchless, have backlight colors that correspond to the seriousness of a temperature reading.
+For instance, green corresponds to an average body temperature, yellow/orange for a low-grade fever, and red for a high fever.
 This feature helps make sense of the readings in even less time.
 The Thermoscan 7 even allows you to select the patient's age to ensure that it provides the most accurate information possible.

-We also appreciate those that have large displays and won't require any squinting for most folks.
-Top performers here are the FACEIL, GoodBaby Touchless, and XDX infrared devices as well as the digital probe Vicks SpeedRead V912US.
-In addition, all of the infrared models have some sort of memory storage capacity (except for the iHealth), which makes it really easy to track temperature changes throughout an illness.
+We also appreciate large displays that don't require squinting for most folks.
+Top performers here include the FACEIL and GoodBaby Touchless infrared devices, as well as the digital probe Vicks Comfortflex and Braun Thermoscan 7.
+In addition, all of the infrared models in our lineup have some memory storage capacity (except for the iHealth), making it easy to track temperature changes throughout an illness.
 Thermometers that come with cases or covers include the Vicks, Geratherm, and Braun, while the infrared models do not require one.

-Though all of the products that we tested offer a relatively rapid response, the speed at which they produce a reading is also a factor that you may want to take into consideration.
-For this metric, we simply time how long it takes for a product to record a temperature and then compared the results.
+Most of the thermometers we tested offer a relatively rapid response, but the speed at which they produce a reading is also a factor you may want to consider.
+For this test metric, we timed how long it takes for a product to record a temperature and then compared the results.

 During testing, three distinct speed tiers emerged that correspond to the type of each thermometer.
 Infrared forehead/ear scanners are all almost instantaneous.
-They take about 1 second to record and report a reading.
+They take about one second to record and report a reading.
 This includes models like the Famidoc Touchless, iHealth No-Touch Infrared Forehead, FACEIL Thermometer, CHOOSEEN, and Goodbaby models.
 The Braun Thermoscan 7 was also extremely fast but noticeably a beat or two slower than the forehead infrared models.
-Digital probe options, like the Vicks SpeedRead V912US and Boncare 10-Second Digital fall into the middle tier with a range of time-to-reading times between 9-13 seconds.
-Lastly, the analog Geratherm Mercury-Free Oral Glass took far and away the longest amount of time, recording reading speeds of 2.5-4 minutes.
+Digital probe options, like the Vicks Comfortflex, Kinsa Smart, and Boncare 10-Second Digital, had a range of reading times between 9-13 seconds.
+Lastly, the analog Geratherm Mercury-Free Oral Glass took far and away the most prolonged amount of time, recording reading speeds of 2.5-4 minutes.